Stock-flow consistent model: The model structure

-ΔHh = YD – C

-H = ΔH + Ht-1

 Y (Income), C (Consumption), G (Government Expenditures), T (Taxes), YD (Disposable Income), ΔH (Changes in stock of money) and θ is the tax rate on the income of household sector.

 α1 is the household consumption out of disposable income.

 α2 is the household consumption out of previous wealth.

 The SFC models are solved in different ways depending on the aspect of research but in general initial values are assigned to the stocks and then the model is calibrated or estimated.